hayoade1/Vault_auto/README.md

 # Infrastructure GCP

-This is a project to deploy infrastructure on Google Cloud
+This is a project to deploy Vault backed by Consul on Google Cloud to support the Webblog app.
+[This is the repo for the Webblog app](https://gitlab.com/public-projects3/web-blog-demo).
+This is used as part of the [Webblog App blog](https://tekanaid.com/webblog-app-infrastructure-as-code/)

 # Before running Terraform